 Solidarity economy includes many alternative economic practices and actors

 Dealing with practical experience is at the core of this strategy.
 The theory of solidarity economy develops from what happens in real life; it learns from practice.
 Simultaneously, this practice benefits from the latest insights in the fields of theory and research.
 Theory disconnected from practice is sterile and, in the face of today’s global problems, irresponsible.
 The mapping of the various existing initiatives and SEEs enables them to become aware of each other, and to network with each other.
 As a result, actors are strengthened because they can work together: locally and regionally, but also across borders.
-They are gradually forming an alternative, decentralised, bottom-up system which is able to provide a livelihood for the growing number of people excluded from the current prevailing system: perhaps not a permanent job in the usual sense, but cooperative activities which satisfy their basic needs2 .
+They are gradually forming an alternative, decentralised, bottom-up system which is able to provide a livelihood for the growing number of people excluded from the current prevailing system: perhaps not a permanent job in the usual sense, but cooperative activities which satisfy their basic needs

 Examples of solidarity economy initiatives include:

-As a representative of the social cooperative SOLCO in Mantova (Italy) once explained, the solidarity economy growth strategy is like a strawberry plant: when a strawberry plant is fully grown, it does not get any larger; instead it forms offshoots, new plants, which in turn form offshoots, until strawberry plants cover the whole hill.
+SOLCO in Mantova (Italy) once explained, the solidarity economy growth strategy is like a strawberry plant: when a strawberry plant is fully grown, it does not get any larger; instead it forms offshoots, new plants, which in turn form offshoots, until strawberry plants cover the whole hill.
 The initiatives do not wish to ‘grow bigger’; instead they multiply and spread their experience, knowledge, and methods.
 As a result, not all infrastructure is concentrated in the cities; instead jobs and services are distributed widely and can meet local needs in each respective region.

 ----------------